 At Corban, Meehan inherited a program that had 13 returning players and had gone 26-39-8 the four seasons prior to his arrival.
 In just his second season at the helm, he led the Warriors to an 11-8-1 record with an 8-5-1 mark in the Cascade Conference, good for third place.
 His squad finished second in the conference tournament in their inaugural title-game appearance.
 In 2012, Meehan's Corban squad went 8-7-3, including 7-6-1 in the Cascade Conference.

-Prior to his arrival at Corban, Meehan spent three seasons (2006-08) as Oregon State University's lead assistant to former head coach Dana Taylor.
+Prior to his arrival at Corban, Meehan spent three seasons (2006-08) as Oregon State University's Associate Head Coach to former head coach Dana Taylor.
 Working with Taylor, Meehan focused in the areas of recruiting, training and conditioning, budgeting and scheduling, community service, compliance, alumni relations and summer camps.

 Meehan's recruiting efforts helped bring in former Beaver Danny Mwanga, who was named 2008 Pacific-10 Conference Freshman of the Year, 2009 Pac-10 Player of the Year and No. 1 overall selection in the 2009 MLS SuperDraft by the expansion Philadelphia Union.